SimonaytesYan/TryingLanguages/README.md

-### In this repository there is implementation of factorial and game "Life" in console in other different languages
+### In this repository there is implementation of factorial and game "Life" (and some other simple algorithms) in other different languages

 ### Languages represented
 * Golang